Back to Listing

 14 May 2018

 You’re not alone when you enter an exercise environment ready to run the other way.
 Research findings, both here and in the UK, show feelings of intimidation, judgement, inadequacy, body image concerns and teasing are common barriers to participation in sport and activity, especially if you are female.
+(Women's Health Week 3 to 7 September has some inspirational ideas and more than 2000 events across the country with which to get involved.)

 A 2015 VicHealth survey of 2000 Victorian women and men aged 18 or over found 52 percent of women surveyed worried about being judged while exercising.
 More worryingly: 41 percent of women were too embarrassed to exercise in public compared with 26 percent of men.